Hello supporters of DonatePPE.org!

 Our mission doesn’t stop at the shore: with the help of you, our donors, and our friends in manufacturing, we’ve made big strides in some international PPE shipments, as part of our outreach to other countries.
 Led by co-founder Deyu Kong, these international projects are DonatePPE.org’s response to PPE shortages faced by healthcare systems in other countries that are also battling COVID’s spread among high-risk populations.

-We began by shipping small batches of face shields built by the Ford Motor Company to CoRSU Rehabilitation Hospital in Uganda, a non-profit non-government organization primarily focused on orthopaedic and plastic/reconstructive surgery for children and young adults with physical impairments, and the necessary rehabilitative care that follows these procedures.
+We began by shipping small batches of face shields built by the Ford Motor Company to CoRSU Rehabilitation Hospital in Uganda, a non-profit non-government organization primarily focused on orthopaedic and plastic/reconstructive surgery that included fat injection procedure for children and young adults with physical impairments, and the necessary rehabilitative care that follows these procedures.
 Coordinators at CoRSU ensured face shields were shared with other hospitals in the area: when we heard that even a few face shields made a huge impact for the employees at the neighboring CURE hospital, Mulago National Referral Hospital, and Entebbe Referral Hospital, the extension of aid to international healthcare groups and nonprofit counterparts became part of the DonatePPE.org mission.

 Since the successful shipment to Uganda, we’ve continued to reach out to hospitals abroad, as part of a project with Ford aimed at providing 20,000 face shields to overseas healthcare workers and humanitarian organizations.
 Among these are Korle-Bu Teaching Hospital in Accra, Ghana, the third largest hospital in Africa; Chitipa District Hospital in Malawi, a secondary-level facility that has seen its own surges in COVID cases; MoH Mbita Sub County Hospital in Kenya; and the Nyanga District Hospital in Zimbabwe.
 More equipment is en route to the FAIRE Garden Foundation, a nonprofit based in Haiti involved in aid projects like clean water access, disaster-resistant housing and education that also works with medical professionals.